Janelle-W/Heavenly-Havoc-Game-Dev-Final-Project/README.md

 # Heavenly Havoc

-This repository contains the source for **Heavenly Havoc**, a fully developed action-adventure game created as a final project for a Game Development course.
+This repository contains **Heavenly Havoc**, a fully developed action-adventure game created as a final project for a Game Development course.

 ---